 2. Lemon Chicken Curry

 This chicken dish was one that we adapted from a slow cooker recipe, and it’s super super simple.
-You could serve it over rice (we did for the kids) or with a bunch of steamed or sautéed veggies (we did both for ourselves to stay grain-free).
+You could serve it over rice (we did for the kids) or with a bunch of steamed or sautéed veggies (we did both for ourselves to stay grain-free and keto friendly).

 3. Nom Nom Paleo’s Mexican Beef (with pork)